charon/charon/README.md

 ## Related projects

-* [Keycloak](https://www.keycloak.org) – enterprise grade, very similar to goals of this project, but: this project aims to have one account for multiple realms (which we call communities), with custom identites per realm (so the hierarchy/control is different from Keycloak), moreover, it aims to be much simpler in scope, and with admin interface being usable by end-users to manage their communities (Keycloak's admin interface, when enabled for end-users, is quite technical)
+* [Keycloak](https://www.keycloak.org) – enterprise grade, very similar to goals of this project, but: this project aims to have one account for multiple realms (which we call communities), with custom identites per realm (i.e., the hierarchy/control is different from Keycloak), moreover, it aims to be much simpler in scope, and with admin interface being usable by end-users to manage their communities (Keycloak's admin interface, when enabled for end-users, is quite technical)
 * [StackExchange](https://stackexchange.com/) – an inspiration for this project with its centralized standard-based account system spawning multiple communities, but not available as a stand-alone open source system